ACT Test Accommodations and English Learner Supports

 What happens after I make a request?

 ACT will review the request and email a Decision Notification to your school.
-Your school official should contact you once they receive the decision notification.
+Your school official should contact you once they receive the response from ACT.
 Requests are normally processed in 10 to 14 business days.
 If you did not receive an update from your school official, please reach out to them directly to obtain a copy of the Decision Notification.
 If the Decision Notification indicates you are approved, but your admission ticket does not reflect this contact ACT Accommodations at 319.337.1332.

 National vs. Special

 Your specific accommodations will be provided to your Test Coordinator.
 Based on your approved accommodations ACT will place you in either:

 Some accommodations (eg. time and one-half single session testing) and all EL supports, may be administered in National test centers.
 Examinees approved to test at a National test center will see an “Accommodations” label on their admission ticket once accommodations and/or English Learner Supports are approved by ACT and the examinee’s seat at a National test center is confirmed in the applicable room type (e.g. extended time, single).

 If the approved accommodations cannot be provided in a National test center (eg. Multiple-day testing) the examinee and the school official will work together to make arrangements for testing within the applicable special testing window.
 Examinees approved to test via Special Testing will see a “Special Testing” label on their admission ticket once accommodations and/or English Learner Supports are approved.
 Examinees will still need to continue to make arrangements with the school official to test.If the examinee’s school is unable to administer Special testing examinees may find a willing school and work with ACT to request testing at this location.